 As the proposal spans Cambridgeshire and Norfolk there are four ‘host’ authorities (Cambridgeshire County Council, Fenland District Council, Norfolk County Council and the Borough Council of King’s Lynn and West Norfolk) involved in this NSIP project.
 All four ‘host’ planning authorities have undertaken to work together as far as possible to ensure full scrutiny of this project is undertaken.

 It is important to note that as the ‘host’ planning authorities are not the determining authorities, any correspondence in relation to this matter needs to be directed to Medworth CHP Ltd in the first instance and then the Planning Inspectorate.

 For further details of the NSIP process for this project, please visit the Planning Inspectorate (PINS) website.

-This technical response focuses on the consultation documentation in line with the County Council’s previous pre-application advice.
-A copy of the Technical Officer Response provided to Medworth CHP Ltd on Friday 13 August 2021 is attached for ease of reference.
+- A Technical Officer Response to Medworth CHP Ltd Statutory Public Consultation – this technical response focused on the consultation documentation in line with the County Council’s previous pre-application advice.
+A copy of the Technical Officer Response provided to Medworth CHP Ltd on Friday 13 August 2021 is attached below for ease of reference.